Indoor Lighting for Stairwell

 As mentioned previously, visibility is one of the top priorities for stairway applications, as most trip and fall accidents are a result of poor visibility causing an individual to lose their footing or misjudge a steps location.
 Contrary to popular belief, visibility isn’t entirely reliant strictly on lumen output.
 Having a high lighting accuracy is also important, which is measured using the Color Rendering Index (CRI).
 LED lights have the highest CRI ratings in the lighting industry, resulting in less eye strain and easier color recognition and therefore improved visibility.

 On top of improved visibility and longer lifespans, LEDs also are significantly more energy efficient than their traditional counterparts.
 In fact, when upgrading to LED technology, users often find they save up to 70% more in energy costs when compared to their old lighting setups.
 This energy savings is very important for commercial and industrial applications where lights are often on for extended periods of time, often 24/7.
-The savings in electricity costs alone usually coders the costs of an upgrade within the first year of operation.
+The savings in electricity costs alone usually covers the costs of an upgrade within the first year of operation.